veertuinc/anka-docs/arm/Getting Started/understanding-vm-networking.md

 ### MAC Addresses

 Anka will dynamically assign MAC addresses to your VM.
-In Catalina and higher, you can assign custom MAC Addresses with the `anka modify network --mac` option.
+You can assign custom MAC Addresses with the `anka modify network --mac` option.

 {{< hint warning >}}
 Be aware that if you clone your VM Template with a specific MAC, both VMs cannot run at the same time